Looking for breakthrough ideas for innovation challenges? Try Patsnap Eureka!

 Benefits of technology

-[0009] The present invention provides RNA extraction reagents, methods and kits that are especially useful for extracting RNA.
-The reagents, methods and kits of the present invention are especially useful for extracting RNA, for example, cytoplasmic RNA, from difficult materials, from plants, especially, difficult plant tissues, such as those containing phenolics, tannins, polysaccharides (such as starch) and resins.
-Comparative high yields are obtainable according to the present invention when compared to conventional reagents and methods.
-The RNA preparations obtained in accordance with the present invention are also of high quality as demonstrated by superior A260 / 280 results and by gel electrophoresis.
+The present invention provides reagents, methods, and kits for extracting RNA from difficult materials such as plants, especially those containing phenolics, tannins, polysaccharides, and resins.
+The present invention can achieve higher yields of RNA compared to conventional methods and the RNA preparations obtained have high quality as demonstrated by superior A260 / 280 results and gel electrophoresis.

 Problems solved by technology